GA-Dallas/The_FERN_Stack/README.md

 ### Step 6 - Pass Submit Handler as Prop to `<Dashboard />` Component

-In `App.js`, Just as we’ve done with state and our change handler, we’ll pass our submit handler as a prop to our `Dashboard` component.
+In `App.js`, Just as we’ve done with state and our `handleChange` event handler, we’ll pass our submit handler as a prop to our `<Dashboard />` component.

 Here's the code: